Three signs of an inefficient forecast

 In our times, forecasting has evolved into a wide range of applications that support diverse business objectives.
 Hotels, for example, often operate with three different kinds of forecasts—operational, demand, and financial—to help manage staff allocation, business performance, and fiscal outcomes.

-For a corporate FP&A team, forecasting helps the organization prepare for market conditions and trends, and to execute strategic action plans.
+For a corporate FP&A team, financial forecasting helps the organization prepare for market conditions and trends, and to execute strategic action plans.
 Increasing market volatility has resulted in a need for timelier business forecasts that can adapt to evolving business conditions.

 Traditional forecasting methods that rely on legacy planning tools and manual processes often prevent organizations from achieving an agile forecasting approach.
 These methods can instead reduce efficiency, cause users to struggle with large volumes of data, and produce unreliable results that undermine business performance.